MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-powerbi-connector.md

     * Common Data Model - these are standard entities which are commonly used and available in all environments as part of the Common Data Model.
     * Custom Entities - are entities that you have created or imported in your environment.
-    * System - cotains all entities in your enviornment, including the Common Data Model and Custom entities.
+    * System - contains all entities in your environment, including the Common Data Model and Custom entities.

     ![Power BI Desktop](./media/data-platform-cds-powerbi-connector/CreateReport4.png "Power BI Desktop")